 On average, the production of Chateau de Francs is close to 15,000 cases per year.
 In 2012, Chateau de Francs introduced a luxury cuvee, Infinity.
 Chateau de Francs Infinity is a selection of the 4 best barrels of old vine Merlot from their vineyards.
 The wine is made from 100% Merlot and is aged in 100% new, French oak barrels.
 This could be the top wine in the entire Cotes de Francs appellation.

-Serving and Decanting Chateau de Francs with Wine, Food, Pairing Tips
+Serving Chateau de Francs with Wine, Food, Pairing Tips

 Château de Francs Wine Tasting Notes